Privacy policy

 - Protection of information from inappropriate access, use or disclosure.

-Scope
+5. Scope

-Personal Information
+6.2.
+Personal Information Collected

 When collecting personal information from individuals, we must explain the purpose of this information collection and obtain their prior consent.